Ganghwa Island shooting

-The Ganghwa Island shooting occurred on July 4, 2011 at 11:50 a.m. at a coastal base in Ganghwa County when a South Korean marine corporal identified Kim Minchan assigned to the South Korean 2nd Marine Division went on a shooting spree towards his team with a K-2 rifle and later attempted a suicide with a grenade.
+The Ganghwa Island shooting occurred on July 4, 2011, at 11:50 a.m. at a coastal base in Ganghwa County when Kim Minchan, a South Korean marine corporal assigned to the South Korean 2nd Marine Division, went on a shooting spree towards his team with a K-2 rifle and later attempted a suicide with a grenade.
 The assault was carried out in a barracks, killing four soldiers while injuring another.
-Three were killed on the spot while the fourth died after being taken to the hospital.
+Three were killed immediately while the fourth died after being taken to the hospital.
 One of the fatalities was an officer while the rest were rank-and-file soldiers.
 The victims included the cousin of South Korean actor, Im Hyeok-pil.